-This push-pull type switch is located on the right hand side of the handlebar.
-To stop the engine in an emergency, select OFF position and simultaneously apply the brake.
-To restart, button must be at the ON position.
+To stop the engine in an emergency, select OFF position (down) and simultaneously apply the brake.
+To restart, button must be at the ON position (up).

-TYPICAL 1.
-ON
+- 1. ON - 2.
+OFF

-2 OFF

 All operators of the snowmobile should familiarize themselves with the function of this device by using it several times on first outing and whenever stopping the engine thereafter.
 This engine cut-out procedure will become a reflex and will prepare operators for emergency situations requiring its use.